Megpoid: Additional software

-On October 21, 2011, a new version of the software, called "V3 Megpoid", was released containing a package of four different tones of Gumi's voice for Vocaloid 3: Adult, Power, Sweet, and Whisper.
-This was one of the first 4 packages released on the same day for the new engine, the others being Mew, SeeU and VY1V3.
-This was originally going to be an expansion pack for the Vocaloid 2 version of Gumi under the name of "Megpoid Extend" and was based on the "Append" vocals of Crypton Future Media.
+On October 21, 2011, a new version of the software, called "V3 Megpoid", was released, containing a package of four different tones of GUMI's voice for Vocaloid 3: Adult, Power, Sweet, and Whisper.
+This was one of the first 4 packages released on the same day for the then-new engine, the others being Mew, SeeU, and VY1V3.
+This was originally going to be an expansion pack for the Vocaloid 2 version of GUMI under the name of "Megpoid Extend" and was based on the "Append" vocals of Crypton Future Media.
 On March 16, 2012, an update of the Vocaloid 2 Megpoid was released, called "V3 Megpoid - Native".
-On February 28, 2013, another new version of Gumi, called "Megpoid English" was released also for the Vocaloid 3 engine.
+On February 28, 2013, another new version of GUMI, called "Megpoid English" was released also for the Vocaloid 3 engine.

-On November 5, 2015, an update to the V3 Megpoid package, called "Megpoid V4", was released for the Vocaloid 4 engine updating the vocals from V3 Megpoid and V3 Megpoid - Native along with adding alternative versions to the vocals including: MellowAdult, PowerFat, NaturalSweet, SoftWhisper, and NativeFat.
+On November 5, 2015, an update to the V3 Megpoid package, called "Megpoid V4", was released for the Vocaloid 4 engine, updating the vocals from V3 Megpoid and V3 Megpoid - Native along with adding alternative versions to the vocals, including: MellowAdult, PowerFat, NaturalSweet, SoftWhisper, and NativeFat.
 These vocals made use of the new Vocaloid 4 feature "Cross-Synthesis".
-Vocaloid 4 Cross Synthesis was also allowed for the Vocaloid 3 version of the Megpoid software, though was restricted only to working with the 5 Vocaloid 3 Japanese vocals.
-Noboru responded that the English bank for Vocaloid 4 would be updated at a later time but there is currently no schedule.
+Vocaloid 4 Cross Synthesis also allowed for the Vocaloid 3 version of the Megpoid software, though it was restricted only to working with the five Vocaloid 3 Japanese vocals.
+Noboru responded that the English bank for Vocaloid 4 would be updated at a later time, but there is currently no schedule.
 When asked about what this meant, Noboru replied "this year or next" (2016/2017).
 In regards to making more than 1 vocal, he noted this may be too difficult.
+Ultimately, Megpoid English was never updated by the time VOCALOID4 was retired and VOCALOID5 released.

 The voice was also featured in use on the Vocaloid Keyboard prototype.

 In addition, an unrelated Vocaloid product called "Megpoid Talk" was developed which allowed Megpoid speech.

 "Native" and "English" were released for the Mobile Vocaloid Editor.

 She was also set to have a "Falsetto" vocal.
 Due to issues with balancing the vocal with the normal vocals, it was dropped and a Vocaloid called "Kokone" was developed instead with Falsetto capabilities.